yugabyte/yugabyte-db/docs/content/preview/quick-start-yugabytedb-managed/_index.md

   {{% tab header="Java" lang="java" %}}

-The following tutorial shows a small [Java application](https://github.com/yugabyte/yugabyte-simple-java-app) that connects to a YugabyteDB cluster using the topology-aware [Yugabyte JDBC driver](../drivers-orms/java/) and performs basic SQL operations.
+The following tutorial shows a small [Java application](https://github.com/yugabyte/yugabyte-simple-java-app) that connects to a YugabyteDB cluster using the topology-aware [YugabyteDB JDBC driver](../drivers-orms/java/) and performs basic SQL operations.
 Use the application as a template to get started with YugabyteDB Managed in Java.

 This tutorial requires the following: